fitrianingrum/fitrianingrum.me/content/post/2020/google-sheets-weeknum-function.md

 ﻿---
 title: "How to Find Week Numbers in Google Sheets"
-description: "Looking for a way to find the week number of a date?
-In this article, you'll learn how to do that easily in Google Sheets using the WEEKNUM function."
+description: "Looking for a way to find the week number of a date in Google Sheets?
+In this article, you'll learn how to do that easily using the WEEKNUM function."
 date: 2020-05-08T12:23:59+07:00
 tags: ["google sheets", "weeknum"]
 image: "https://res.cloudinary.com/phi21st/image/upload/v1589005121/fitrianingrum.me/2020_calendar.png"